|Allen of Lisconnan|

 He died 1 July 1919; his will was proved 25 October 1919.

-(1) Samuel James Adair (b.
-1938), born 2 April 1938; educated at Shrewsbury School; served in Royal Inniskilling Fusiliers, 1957-59; director of Sao Paulo branch of Gestetner, 1973; married, 12 January 1965, Maria Rita, daughter of Gurgel Ribeiro of Indianopolis, Sao Paolo, Brazil and had issue one son and one daughter.
+(1) Samuel James Adair Allen (b.
+1938), born 2 April 1938; educated at Shrewsbury School; served in Royal Inniskilling Fusiliers, 1957-59; had a business career in India, Trinidad, Brazil and Ireland, culminating in 19 years as Secretary-General of British Chamber of Commerce for Brazil, 1975-94; married, 12 January 1965, Maria Rita, daughter of Gurgel Ribeiro of Indianopolis, Sao Paulo (Brazil) and had issue one son and one daughter.

 Burke's Irish Family Records, 1976, p.16; H.B.
 Swanzy, The families of French of Belturbet and Nixon of Fermanagh, 1908, p.
 198; C.E.B.
 Brett, The buildings of County Antrim, 1996, p.
 165;